ayecee/raspbian_lcd_status_daemon/README.md

-raspbian_lcd_status_daemon
+Raspbian LCD Status Daemon
 ==========================

-Raspbian LCD status daemon
+This daemon will run on a Raspbian install and output status information to a pcd8544 controlled LCD connected via SPI.
+This is intended to be used with a Nokia 5110 LCD.